muratk5n/thirdwave/en/2022/10/world-commerce.md

 810000
 ```

-Clearly most countries do not trade; out of approx 400K relations we
+Naturally all country pairs do not trade; out of approx 400K relations
-only have 16K.
+we have 16K relations.

 ```python
 mean,std = np.mean(vals),np.std(vals)